How to Make Blue Lotus Tea: Complete Brewing Guide (Avoid These 7 Mistakes)

 1Measure Your Flowers

-Use 2-3 grams of dried blue lotus flowers.
-This equals approximately 1 heaping tablespoon if using whole flowers, or 1 level tablespoon if using crushed/powdered flowers.
-Beginners should start with 2 grams and increase to 3 grams once familiar with effects.
-Learn more about blue lotus flower identification.
+Use 2-3 grams of dried blue lotus flowers — approximately 1 heaping tablespoon of whole flowers, or 1 level tablespoon if using crushed.
+Beginners should start with 2 grams.

 2Heat Water to Precise Temperature

-This is the most critical step.
-Heat water to 175-185°F (80-85°C)—just below boiling.
-If using a kettle without temperature control: bring water to a full boil, remove from heat, then wait exactly 2 minutes before pouring.
-With a thermometer, heat until it reads 175-185°F. This temperature range maximizes alkaloid extraction while preventing degradation.
+Heat water to 175-185°F (80-85°C).
+If using a kettle without temperature control: bring to a full boil, remove from heat, then wait exactly 2 minutes before pouring.
+This temperature range maximizes alkaloid extraction while preventing degradation.

 3Place Flowers in Infuser

 Put your measured blue lotus flowers in a teapot with built-in infuser, a tea ball, or directly in your cup if you'll strain later.
-Whole flowers work perfectly—no need to crush them unless you prefer faster steeping.
+Whole flowers work perfectly — no need to crush them.

 4Pour Water and Cover Immediately

 Pour the heated water over the blue lotus flowers.
 Immediately cover your teapot or mug with a lid, small plate, or saucer.
-This step is non-negotiable—covering prevents volatile alkaloids from evaporating during steeping.
+Covering prevents volatile alkaloids from evaporating during steeping — this step is non-negotiable.

 5Steep for 10-15 Minutes

 Set a timer for 10-15 minutes.
 Beginners should start with 10 minutes.
 For stronger effects, steep up to 15-20 minutes.
-Unlike regular tea, blue lotus doesn't become bitter with longer steeping—the alkaloids simply continue extracting.
-Keep covered for the entire steeping period.
+Unlike regular tea, blue lotus does not become bitter with longer steeping.
+Keep covered for the entire period.

 6Strain and Serve

 Remove the infuser or strain the flowers.
-The tea should be light golden-amber in color with a subtle floral aroma.
-Save the flowers—you can reuse them 2-3 more times (see storage section below).
+The tea should be light golden-amber with a subtle floral aroma.
+Save the flowers — you can reuse them 2-3 more times.

 7Add Optional Enhancements

-Blue lotus tea has a mild, slightly sweet flavor.
-Many people enjoy it plain, but you can add: honey for sweetness, fresh lemon for brightness, fresh mint for cooling effect, or Ceylon cinnamon stick for warmth and additional relaxation benefits.
+Blue lotus tea has a mild, slightly sweet flavour.
+Enjoy plain, or add honey for sweetness, fresh lemon for brightness, fresh mint for cooling effect, or a Ceylon cinnamon stick for warmth.

 Water Temperature: The Critical Factor